General FAQsFrequently Asked Questions

 What if I am not happy with the outcome of my claim?

-We hope that You never have a complaint, but if You do we will do our best to work with You to resolve it through the following process:
+We hope that you never have a complaint, but if you do, we’ll do our best to work with you to resolve it through the following process:

 STEP 1: Let us know about your concerns

-Get in touch with one of our customer service consultants about your concerns, and they’ll do their best to resolve them.
-When you make your complaint please provide as much information as possible.
-Our aim is to resolve all complaints as soon as possible, however where we can’t resolve your concern immediately we will resolve it within 15 business days.
+Get in touch with one of our customer service consultants about your concerns, and they’ll do their best to resolve them as quickly as possible.
+When you make your complaint, please provide as much information as possible.

-Call us on 13 13 43 or visit www.seniors.com/contact for more options to get in touch.
+Call us on 13 13 43 or visit our contact page for more options to get in touch.

 Call: 02 9253 6600